shreyasren/speech-enhancement-RBF-KalmanFilters/README.md

 The paper's core contribution is using an RBF network to **non-linearly estimate** the process noise covariance (Q parameter) in the Kalman filter, rather than using a fixed value.
 This allows the filter to adapt to varying noise conditions.

-### What You Get

-✅ **Complete Paper Implementation**
-- All 7 figures from the paper can be reproduced
-- Exact algorithms as described in the paper
-- Same experimental setup

 ✅ **Enhanced Methods Beyond Paper**
 - Adaptive Kalman filter with time-varying parameters
 - Spectral subtraction preprocessing